Benefits of being an Institute of Analytics Fellow Member

 To apply, you will need to submit details of your career and a personal statement, giving details of your experience and the impact it has had on the profession or wider society.
 You will also need supporting statements from two people who are familiar with your work.

-Fellows meet at least 1 of these 5 criteria through their extensive work:
+Fellows must provide evidence which shows they meet criteria 1 along with at least one other from these remaining 3 criteria through their extensive work:

-Directs policy and leads the way in improving standards outside of own organisation.
+- Directs or influences policy and leads the way in improving standards or best practice outside of their own organisation.

 Evidence required to support an application to become an IoA Fellow:

-Any other supporting documentation, such as list of publications
+Any other supporting documentation, such as a list of publications.
+Publications must be in reputable journals, and be verifiable.

 Fellow Evaluation Review Process